david94zgz/ETL_Online_Payments/README.md

 # ETL_Online_Payments
 Generates two random datasets about accounts and payments.
 Also, extract this datasets, make transformation to retrieve the accounts with negative balance after the payments and, lastly, save these negative balance acocunts as CSV and Parquet.

+Assumptions:
+- We can find payments paid and received by the same account.
+These are system mistakes and should be eliminated.
+- ETL should return the accounts with negative amounts in the same currency as it is stated in the balance dataset.

 # Instructions
 ### Generating the test data